jlobatop/GA-CFD-MO/README.rst

 This folder contains the basic files, although they **must** be customized for the desired case.

 ``evolution.py``
-	Optimization script with the basics of the algorithm
+	Script with the NSGA-II implementation for (with a given population), compute the new one

 ``fitness.py``
-	Script to group the search space and parameter space variables of each generation in a compact file, saving the values of all individuals
+	Script to group the search space and function space of each generation in a text file, saving the values of all individual variables and functions (i.e., fitness)

 ``initialization.py``
 	Script to create the first initial population.
-There are three different initializations: random population, quasi-random low discrepancy sampling (Sobol sequences) or an equi-spaciated population.
-Although the initialization method should not be relevant (a number high enough of generations should yield the same results regardless of the initial generation), choose carefully because CFD simulations take longer than a simple function evaluation (thus Sobol was usually chosen so different parameter space objectives may be used).
+There are three different initializations: random population, non-uniform low discrepancy sampling (Sobol sequences) or a uniform population.
+Although the initialization method should not be relevant (a number high enough of generations should yield the same results regardless of the initial generation), a careful decision must be taken, because CFD simulations take longer than a simple function evaluation (thus Sobol was chosen, using the same initial population for different fitness spaces)

 ``problemSetup.py``
 	This file contains the basics of the case such as the search space constraints or the number of individuals per generation

 ``run``
 	Bash script that will encompass the whole optimization process.
-This script is responsible of calling the different Python scripts, create the folders to store the data and advance in the generation count.
+This script is responsible for calling the different Python scripts, create the folders to store the data and advance in the generation count

 ``runGen``
-	Bash script to manage each generation: beginning with the Distribution of the available number of processors (``procLim``) for the individuals of the generation (``nProc``), so all the processors that are desired to be running at the same time will be running. decomposing the case, openMPI, reconstruct par (though not esential for case analysis) Manages the process identifies (PID) of the different simulation, so once a simulation has finished, another one begins.
-	Postprocessing and fitness evaluation
+	Bash script to manage each generation: from the simulation to the generation of a new population.
+It begins with the distribution of the available resources, i.e., the number of processors (``procLim``) for the individuals of the generation (``nProc``), so all the (desired) processors are running at the same time.
+It includes the decomposition of the case, running the OpenFOAM application with openMPI and the reconstruction of the case (though not essential for all analysis).
+This is achieved by managing the process identifies (PID) number of the different simulation, so once a simulation has finished, another one begins.
+Postprocessing and fitness evaluation is also included in this bash script, closing with the calling to ``evolution.py`` to create a new population.

-The things that are required to be changed before running the optimization to the case are listed below:
+Some of the things (amongst others) that are required to be changed before running the optimization for a custom case are listed below:

 - Include the ``baseCase`` folder

-- asd
+- Create a script to include the different variables in the case (whether in a blockMesh fashion or in the boundary conditions)

 - Code commands in ``runGen`` if required: such as ``blockMesh`` for the pre-processing part of the simulation or some fitness evaluation commands (e.g. ``pvbatch``).